Babak Khorramdin Revolt: Background

 The Khurramites under Babak's leadership, proclaimed the division and the redistribution of the great estates and the end to the despotic foreign rule.
 Taking advantage of the turmoil created by the Abbasid Civil War, they began making attacks on Muslim forces in 816 in Iran and Iraq.
 Babak's rise to the leadership of the Khurramites began when Javidhan ibn Sahl enlisted the help of a young man of illegitimate birth named Babak, appointing him to manage his local estate.
-Babak not only initiated an affair with Javidhan's wife, but when his master died during a clash, he seized control of the Khurramite movement, claiming that Javidhan's spirit had passed to him.
-It was in 201/816-17 that Babak was first recorded as the leader of the Khurramites.
+The leader of the other Khurramite movement was a certain Abu Imran, who often clashed with Javidhans forces.
+During one of the clashes, Abu Imran was defeated and killed, whilst Javidhan was mortally wounded, dying three days later.
+Javidhan was succeeded by Babak, who had already converted to Khurramism under the latters service. when Babak's master died, he seized control of the Khurramite movement, claiming that Javidhan's spirit had passed to him.
+It was in 201/816-17 that Babak became the new leader of the Khurramites.
 The Khurramites opposed Muslims, particularly Arabs.
-Babak's revolt proved exceptionally difficult to resolve.
-Azerbaijan presented unique difficulties for Abbasid control.
-The region had experienced limited Arab presence compared to other conquered territories.
-Initial Muslim expansion into the area focused primarily on securing strategic positions in the flatlands through fortified bases, with settlements like Bardha'a, Ardabil, and Maragheh, the latter functioning as the administrative center when Babak launched his campaign.
-Instead of imposing direct administration, Muslim forces had established agreements with mountain communities that preserved local self-governance in return for token payments.
-This cooperative system began unraveling during the early Abbasid period as demographic pressures increased.
-Growing numbers of settlers from Mosul moved into the lowland areas while simultaneously pursuing mining opportunities in the highland territories.
-Babak's revolt was based in Badhdh, a city located in the mountainous region south of the Araxes river, situated between Ardabil and Ahar.
-This insurrection was linked to the Khurramite religious sect and represented more of a local resistance movement by native populations defending their territory from Islamic conquest rather than a direct challenge to existing governmental structures.
-Babak organized local mountain communities in opposition to the increasing encroachment of the Abbasid territorial pressure from southern territories.
-This resistance took place in the Elburz mountain range near the southern shores of the Caspian Sea.
+Babak's revolt was based in Badhdh, a city located in the mountainous region south of Araxes river, situated between Ardabil and Ahar.
 The Khurramites seized control of Azerbaijan and other regions, seeking to restore the faith to Mazdakism.
-From his mountain fortress capital al-Badhdh (located just south of the Aras river in modern Qarāja-dāḡ), Babak sent his forces westward to Armenia, eastward to Khorasan.
+From his mountain fortress capital al-Badhdh (located south of the Aras river in modern Qarāja-dāḡ), Babak sent his forces westward to Armenia, eastward to Khorasan.
 Northern Azerbaijan was the epicenter of this prolonged rebellion.
 The Abbasids during the reign of al-Ma'mun and al-Mu'tasim launched a series of campaigns against Babak's rebellion across the mountainous areas of Azerbaijan.
 These highland areas had remained largely independent from Muslim control until the Abbasid army made a plan to reassert control over the mountain inhabitants.